History of the Philippines: Incorporation to the Mexico-based Viceroyalty of New Spain

+The Spanish rationalized the demographic layout, resource extraction, defense, and commerce of the colony; which was previously a scattered constellation of rival precolonial kingdoms, via a process known as the "Iberian Reductions", wherein people were relocated, sometimes forcibly, from their previous settlements and were resettled into new towns and barrios which were modeled after academic standards formed in Spain and Portugal.
+People were moved into a centralized cabecera (town/district capital), where a newly built church and an ayuntamiento (town hall) were situated.
+This allowed the government to defend, control and Christianize the indigenous population in scattered independent settlements, to conduct population counts, and to collect tributes.
+The new aristocracy in these newly founded towns were the Principalía, which arose when Spanish and Mexican settlers intermixed with the precolonial native royalty and Chinese merchant elites, and formed a nascent landed gentry per each locale.

 Spanish settlement during the 16th and 17th centuries

 The "Memoria de las Encomiendas en las Islas" of 1591, just twenty years after the conquest of Luzon, reveals a remarkable progress in the work of colonialization and the spread of Christianity.
 A cathedral was built in the city of Manila with an episcopal palace, Augustinian, Dominican and Franciscan monasteries and a Jesuit house.
 The king maintained a hospital for the Spanish settlers and there was another hospital for the natives run by the Franciscans.
 In order to defend the settlements the Spaniards established in the Philippines, a network of military fortresses called "Presidios" were constructed and officered by the Spaniards, and sentried by Latin-Americans and Filipinos, across the archipelago, to protect it from foreign nations such as the Portuguese, British and Dutch as well as raiding Muslims and Wokou.

 The Manila garrison was composed of roughly four hundred Spanish soldiers and the area of Intramuros as well as its surroundings, were initially settled by 1200 Spanish families.
 In Cebu City, at the Visayas, the settlement received a total of 2,100 soldier-settlers from New Spain.
 At the immediate south of Manila, Mexicans were present at Ermita and at Cavite where they were stationed as sentries.
 In addition, men conscripted from Peru, were also sent to settle Zamboanga City in Mindanao, to wage war upon Muslim pirates.
 These Peruvian soldiers who settled in Zamboanga were led by Don Sebastián Hurtado de Corcuera who was governor of Panama.
+He also used Panamanians, including even some Genoese from Panama Viejo descended from colonists at the Republic of Genoa, a nation once active in the Crusades.
 There were also communities of Spanish-Mestizos that developed in Iloilo, Negros and Vigan.